 Arterial data in Table 4 illustrate the performance of three different roads.
 Monitored speeds are presented for both directions of all three arterials.
 The first arterial is South 212th St in Kent.
 It is one of the major east/west arterials that cross the Kent Valley.
-It is the next major east/west arterial south of S. 180th, one of the FMSIB projects being studied.
+It is the next major east/west arterial south of S. 180th, which is an FMSIB freight mobility project being studied.